 Scalp micropigmentation (SMP) has become a widely popular treatment for both men and women experiencing hair loss – offering a more affordable, non-invasive alternative to other hair loss methods.
 But how long does this treatment last?
 And does it fade naturally?
 Here’s what you need to know about the durability of hair tattoos.

-Scalp micropigmentation (SMP), also known as a hair tattoo, is a non-surgical treatment option for individuals experiencing all forms of hair loss – including minor thinning or complete balding.
-This procedure has become widely popular among both men and women who want to create the illusion of a full head of hair and is suitable for all hair types, skin colours, and ages, making it a versatile option for everyone.
+Scalp micropigmentation (SMP), also known as a hair tattoo, is a non-surgical treatment for individuals experiencing all forms of hair loss – from minor thinning to complete balding.
+This procedure creates the illusion of a full head of hair and is suitable for all hair types, skin tones, and ages, making it a versatile option for everyone.

-Hair tattoos are a cosmetic procedure designed to be long-lasting when done right, but they are subject to fading over time for a number of reasons – the main one being the sun.
+Hair tattoos are a cosmetic procedure designed to be long-lasting when done right, but they are subject to fading over time for a number of reasons.

 Furthermore, sun exposure can also cause skin damage, which can also contribute to the fading of your scalp micropigmentation.
 Individuals who have undergone SMP should take extra precautions to protect their tattoo from the sun by wearing sunscreen with an SPF 50 or higher daily, or by wearing a hat or other head covering when spending extended periods outside.
 Tanning salons should be avoided altogether.